Best Birth Control Pill: Which One’s Right For Me?

 - Have a liver disease

-The doctor may advice you against taking mini pill, if you:
+The doctor may advise you against taking the mini pill if you:

 - Take anti-tuberculosis agents or anticonvulsants

 As understood from the above pointers, you do have choices in oral contraceptive pills.